H G HireGauge Speak with our team

 The test directly samples the actual work.
 A typing test for a typist.
 A coding exercise for a developer.
 Court-friendly when the test is clearly drawn from observed job tasks.
 Doesn't require statistical performance data.

-For most hiring tests, the two practical paths to defensibility are content validity (the test is clearly drawn from observed job tasks) or criterion validity (the test scores statistically predict actual job performance).
+For most hiring tests, the two practical paths to defensibility are content validity (drawn from observed job tasks) or criterion validity (statistically predicts actual performance).
+Both require something most companies don't actually have: a real job analysis.

-What "job analysis" really means (and why it's the hard part)
+What "job analysis" really means

 A job analysis is a structured documentation of what a job actually requires — the tasks performed, the knowledge needed, the skills used, the conditions of work, the judgment calls made.
 Not a job description.
 A job description is what you write to attract candidates.
 A job analysis is what you write to prove what the job actually demands.

 This is the single biggest reason most hiring tests aren't actually defensible: the company can't produce a job analysis to anchor the test to.
-They have a job description (which is for marketing the role), they have HR's gut sense of what matters, and they have a vendor's product brochure.
-None of those are job analyses.

 The mistake most HR teams make: assuming vendor validation transfers

 In court, this often comes down to: did you do a job analysis showing your role matches the jobs in the vendor's validation studies?
 If not, the vendor's validation report doesn't automatically save you.
-It's evidence — but it's not the full answer.

 A vendor's validation study is evidence.
 It is not a substitute for showing the test fits your jobs.